universal-packages/universal-time-measurer/README.md

 ## startMeasurement()

-Creates a new TimeMeasurer instance to start a measurerment.
+Creates a new TimeMeasurer instance to start a measurement.

 ```ts
 import { startMeasurement } from '@universal-packages/time-measurer'